 For decades, fat has been imprisoned, falsely convicted in the court of public opinion by misleading studies and reports.
 Food producers jumped on the low-fat bandwagon by flooding the market with low-fat, high sugar and refined carb foods that have made us sick and fat.
 The time has come to debunk our fat-phobia and embrace the health and weight-loss benefits of a higher fat diet rich in eggs, nuts and seeds, fatty fish, organic and grass-fed meats, healthy oils, avocados, coconut, and other satisfying, flavor-filled foods, because fat is not the enemy.
 So says Dr. Mark Hyman in his new book, Eat Fat Get Thin.

 Eat Fat Get Thin

-In his fantastic new book, Eat Fat Get Thin (Little, Brown and Company, publishers), New York Times bestselling author, Director of Cleveland Clinic Center for Functional Medicine, Chairman of the Institute for Functional Medicine, and founder of The UltraWellness Center, Dr. Mark Hyman proves why the fat we eat is the key to sustained weight loss and vibrant health.His new book is a must-read if you are interested in being healthy, achieving an optimal weight and long term wellness.
+In his fantastic new book, Eat Fat Get Thin (Little, Brown and Company, publishers), NY Times bestselling author, Director of Cleveland Clinic Center for Functional Medicine, and founder of The UltraWellness Center, Dr. Mark Hyman proves why the fat we eat is the key to sustained weight loss and vibrant health.His new book is a must-read if you are interested in being healthy, achieving an optimal weight and long term wellness.
 Order a copy on Amazon today.

 Fat: Friend or Foe?

 We've been brainwashed into thinking fat is the foe, and that eating fat makes us fat.
 But the demonization of fat has created one big, fat health mess in this country.
 It's time to separate fat from fiction.
 The notion that eating a low fat diet means being thin and healthy is outdated.
 Eating more fat is the best thing we can do for our health, weight and longevity, teaches Dr. Hyman.
 You heard that right.
 We need to eat more fat - healthy fat, that is.

 Food is Medicine